Small white kitchen ideas are the perfect solution for those who have big ambitions for their little space.

 Choosing white as a base color in your white kitchen ideas is a great way to make a diminutive room feel larger, lighter and more open.
 White helps to bounce natural light around a space, and banish shadowy corners, which are particularly unhelpful in a room that is primarily functional, but can also be used for entertaining.

 Styling a white kitchen to make it feel interesting and homely, however, can be a bit of a challenge.
 The answer is to think carefully about both your materials and layout to make the most of its design properties.

 Small white kitchen ideas

-From tips for making your cooking space feel bigger, to ways to warm up your scheme, we asked the experts for their top white kitchen ideas – this time for small spaces, and found some inspiring small kitchen ideas that will work in all spaces, no matter their color, too.
+From tips for making your cooking space feel bigger, to ways to warm up your scheme, we asked the experts for their top small white kitchen ideas, and found some inspiring small kitchen ideas that will work in all spaces, no matter their color, too.

 1. Use white on the perimeter to make the space feel bigger

 ‘Small details such as the use of materials is key when designing a small kitchen,’ says Tom Howley (opens in new tab), Design Director at the eponymous kitchen brand.
 ‘Lighter wood finishes and paint colours work well to expand the perceived space of your kitchen.’

 White is, of course, a great color to use to make a small space feel larger – but if you’re mixing it up with other colors, positioning it correctly is just as important.
 In the black and white kitchen ideas created by Alexis Hughes (opens in new tab) here, white is used for the perimeter cupboards to make the area feel more open, while a charcoal grey is employed for the island at the center for character and contrast.

 2. Choose a reflective material for your white backsplash

 ‘There are a plethora of smart ways to make your kitchen feel spacious,’ adds Howley.
 ‘To keep an open feel choose light paint colors and reflective materials such as bright quartz or a mirrored splashback.’